Some Preliminary Considerations on Energy Behavior in Fluid Dynamics: Approximation

 goes to zero as $\e \to 0$ since $\sqrt{\e} v_\e$ is bounded in $L^\i(0, T^*; L^2(w \, \mathrm{d}x) )$.
 Also, all terms except $A_2(v_\e)$, are linear, hence their limits are immediate.
-The non-linearity $A_2$ has sufficiently tame growth by \eqref{eq:R grwth} to treat it using the Rellich-Kondrachov compact embedding or the Aubin-Lions lemma.
-Consequently, $v_\rho$ solves \eqref{eq:NS mod2}. \end{proof}
+The non-linearity $A_2$ is local and has sufficiently tame growth by \eqref{eq:R grwth} to treat it using the Rellich-Kondrachov compact embedding or the Aubin-Lions lemma.
+Consequently, $v_\rho$ solves \eqref{eq:NS mod2} in the sense of \Cref{def:sol}. \end{proof}

 \emph{Pressure}.
-So far, we have worked in the pressure-free formulation of \eqref{eq:NS mod}, \eqref{eq:NS mod2}, investigating the systems on spaces of divergence-free functions.
+So far, we have worked in pressure-free formulations of \eqref{eq:NS mod}, \eqref{eq:NS mod2}, investigating the systems on spaces of divergence-free functions.
 However, to test \eqref{eq:NS mod2} with a vector field having non-trivial divergence, we first need to associate a pressure $p_\rho$ with a solution $v_\rho$.
 We will obtain the pressure by a method that is well-established for the Navier-Stokes system, cf., e.g., \cite[Ch.
 5]{RRS}.
 Let $(v_\rho, p_\rho)$ solve \eqref{eq:NS mod2}.
 We take the distributional divergence of the first equation in \eqref{eq:NS mod2} by testing it with $\nabla \varphi$ for $\varphi \in C^\i_c \left( (0, T) \times \R^3 \right)$ to obtain